ocular-data/copy-passed-go/README.md

    -c, --clipboard           Copy from the computers clipboard instead of stdin -r, --re-authenticate     Revoke token registered to computer and register new
                               one
+   -s, --save                Save the output of the global clipboard to the local
+                              one

  By default, goboard copys from stdin and pastes to stdout.
 Use the -c option to override.
 ```